godotengine/godot-website/collections/_article/godot-3-renderer-design-explained.md

 ---
 title: "Godot 3's renderer design explained"
 excerpt: "Godot uses a considerably different approach to rendering (and rendering abstraction) than other, popular, game engines.
-The motivation behind it was not to achieve the maximum performance in extreme use cases, but accomodate better to most user's needs."
+The motivation behind it was not to achieve the maximum performance in extreme use cases, but accommodate better to most user's needs."
 categories: ["progress-report"]
 author: Juan Linietsky
 image: /storage/app/uploads/public/59c/821/f4a/59c821f4a5e6c895938383.jpg
 date: 2017-09-24 00:00:00
 ---

 Godot uses a considerably different approach to rendering (and rendering abstraction) than other, popular, game engines.
-The motivation behind it was not to achieve the maximum performance in extreme use cases, but accomodate better to most user's needs.
+The motivation behind it was not to achieve the maximum performance in extreme use cases, but accommodate better to most user's needs.

 This document was written in hopes to find more developers that would like to help us write rendering code, as it explains the overall design.
 Without it it's quite difficult to get into the internals.
 Rendering engineers are rare to find, so this can be a starting point.
 If you are not an existing or aspiring rendering engineer and you still want to help, please donate to our [Patreon](https://www.patreon.com/godotengine) :) so we can eventually hire intern work for this.